ppant/ppant.github.io/_posts/2020-04-18-Microsoft Edge and IE issue again.md

 *[Year 2019 - Microsoft Visio and infamous Windings font](/2019/04/16/microsoft-visio-and-infamous-windings-font)*

-so you see I am reporting and writing about MS issues for almost 10 years 😭.
-They don't change!
+So you see I am reporting and writing about MS issues for almost 10 years 😭 But they don't change!

-Anyways, lets talk about present issue:
+Anyways, lets talk about current issue:

-So, I have a web based application where I open I open a pop-up window and the same window gets updated with different info if I click on another object/url.
-Quite simple.. the same window gets updated and will be in front.
-So this works fine in Chrome, FF but when I tested in IE11 then i saw that content of the window got updated on clicking on another object but the window was in background.
-This is very annoying.. so I thoghut IE is always full of bugs and guys from redmond has made a new browser which they project in lines with Chrome and FF so I thought that that must has been solved to my surpirse in edge also this doesn;t work means that your pop-up window is updated in background means that you always have to go and check your pop-up.
-This is not specific to my application check window.open [example at W3C School](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_win_open3) After playing with some configration params of IE 11 I figure it out that if you go to
+So, I have a web based application where I open a pop-up window using ````window.open()```` method while clicking on a object/url.
+If I click on another URL then the same pop-up should get updated with new info and should bring in front.
+Quite simple operation!
+This works fine in Chrome, Firefox but when I tested the same in IE11 I saw that content of the pop-up window got updated on clicking on another object/url but the window remained in background.
+This is very annoying..
+So I thought IE is always full of bugs and guys from redmond have made a new browser which they project as in lines with Chrome and FF so I thought that it must have been solved.. but to my surpirse in Edge also this doesn't work means that your pop-up window is updated in background but loose focus.
+This means that you always have to go and check your pop-up manually.
+And, this is not specific to my application check window.open [example at W3C School](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_win_open3)

+So what is the solution -- After playing with some configration params of IE 11, I figured it out that if you do the below setting then it gets resolved.

 *Internet options => Tabs -> Always open pop-ups in new window*

 ![Internet options IE 11 pop-up handling.png](\data\images\ie11-internet-options-pop-up-setting.png)

-It's almost 5 years our beloved Microsoft has not solved this issue not even answered [this question](https://answers.microsoft.com/en-us/edge/forum/all/microsoft-edge-how-to-direct-popup-windows-into-a/07f2c5bc-371f-44e6-bd73-6a10d412482c?page=2) .. they took out a feature for handling pop-ups from IE11 with no new solution in edge.. so inconsistent as always!
+It's almost 5 years our beloved Microsoft has not solved this issue in Edge not even answered [this question](https://answers.microsoft.com/en-us/edge/forum/all/microsoft-edge-how-to-direct-popup-windows-into-a/07f2c5bc-371f-44e6-bd73-6a10d412482c?page=2) .. they took out a feature for handling pop-ups from IE11 with no new solution in edge.. so inconsistent as always!

-As Microsoft has not given any solution for edge so I have used a workaround which is using
+As Microsoft has not given any solution for Edge so I have used a workaround which is using
 ````JavaScript
 window_name.focus()
 ````